Hunger Action Ministry

 Sunday September 23, 2018 “Through our Hands” Casa Kindness Sunday.

 Visit the the HAM tables in the hospitality area the last two weekends of August and the middle weekends of September.
 Learn about Hunger Action Month Activities.
-WEAR orange.
+WEAR orange: donate for or purchase a HAM orange T-shirt or NEW reusable canvas tote.
 Sign-up to donate items for our Casa Kindness Bags.

 Every Bit Helps!